The Shrewsbury Food Festival had such a lot to see and do – take a look at some of the highlights

 Shrewsbury Food Festival 2015 was held on 27th and 28th June in the beautiful setting of the Quarry Park in Shrewsbury.
 This was the third time that the festival had been held, but I was visiting the festival for the first time.
 There had been a real buzz about the Shrewsbury Food Festival on Twitter in the preceding weeks, and I was really looking forward to it.

-I visited the festival with Ollie and Lyle on the Sunday, as Mark was unfortunately busy with other plans that day.
+I visited the festival with Ollie and Lyle on the Sunday.
 The weather was cool and overcast – Saturday had been the better day for weather.
 We arrived in Shrewsbury around 10.30am, parked easily and walked down to the Quarry Park.
 The Park was a little bit quiet when we first arrived, but it was Sunday morning so I expected that it would get busier as the day progressed!

 I’d been told to expect around 200 stalls in the Quarry Park, with other foodie events being held throughout the town.
 We started looking around the stalls, and it was soon obvious that there was a great selection of food producers at the Shrewsbury Food Festival.
 We saw some old favourites – Cooper’s Gourmet Sausage Rolls were there with their delicious produce, and the Battlefield 1403 stand had some delicious sausages and scotch eggs.
 We bought some of them to take home for a picnic tea.